A Safe Credit Card for Online Purchases Review

 When shopping online, I pay with PayPal when I can.
 It offers another layer of protection in the constant battle against identity theft and credit card fraud.
 I have an American Airlines (AA) credit card issued by Citibank.
 It has two excellent anti-theft features for shopping online.
 One is the one-time use number and the other is text messaging as a form of communication for suspected fraud.

 Yesterday, I bought a drone online from one of my favorite Manhattan camera shops, BHPhotoVideo.com.
 I have purchased from them many times, but have always paid with PayPal.
 My drone, a DJI 3 Professional, is refurbished, but still, costs $620.
 That’s 620 AA miles that I did not want to miss out on so I used my AA card to buy online.

 After adding my drone to the cart, entering shipping information, I entered my payment information, then went to commit the order.
 Boom!
 The website said my payment was declined and that I needed to contact my credit card issuer.
 What?
 Then I received a text message a few seconds later.
 It was Citibank Early Fraud Detection questioning the transaction via text message.
 I had never seen this before!
 I dialed the number in the text message but then decided midcall to reply “yes” to the text message.
 Boom again.
 I received a second SMS text, telling me to proceed.
 I hit submit order again and it went right through!

 I am so impressed with the fraud detection and the easy resolution of a legitimate transaction.
 Citi sent a text to the mobile number on file.
 I was alerted much sooner than with my previous card issuer.
 Although it was an error, no drone fraud here, I appreciate the system!

-Full FTC disclosure: I am a legitimate customer of BHPhoto.com.
-I was not reimbursed in ay way for anything mentioned in this post.
+Full FTC Disclosure: I am a legitimate customer of BHPhoto.com.
+I was not reimbursed in any way for anything mentioned in this post.